 Adam Gauntlett is an Agent in the Books Division.
 He joined the company in 2010, after completing his Masters in English Literature at King’s College, London.

-Genres aside, Adam is drawn to coming-of-age tales, road narratives, strong female leads and well-executed plot twists.
+Genres aside, Adam is drawn to coming-of-age tales, road narratives, strong female leads, unreliable narrators and well-executed plot twists.
 He is looking for unique voices, and for writers with challenging, singular experiences.
+Currently he’s on the hunt for a gothic novel, a book about a cult, and a thriller set in a boarding school.

 Please do send any submissions via email.